Grounded in gratitude

 It’s difficult to blog while in the throws of emotional struggle and turmoil.
 Today I decided that’s exactly what I need to do.
 Many of you in the Nov.
 All-In Challenge Group have said you appreciate me “telling it like it is” and not sugar coating how difficult the process of healthy living and striving can be.
 So here you have it…

 The truth is, life throws us curve balls.
 Things ebb and flow and expand and contract.
 The down swings and tough times in our lives can challenge our resolve.
 Sometimes we revert to old, self-destructive patterns and behaviors.
 Sometimes we quit or throw in the towel for a time.
 We convince ourselves, we don’t care…it’s too hard…it doesn’t matter.
 Right?!
-Any of this sound familiar?
+Sound familiar?

-I’ve found that getting grounded in GRATITUDE can make a huge difference.
+I’ve found that getting grounded in GRATITUDE can make a big difference in getting through these times.
 Being truly thankful for being alive, puts me a state of soul-healing gratitude — of caring, desiring connection, wanting to be a better human.
-For me, a consciousness of gratitude can change everything and keep me mentally and emotionally on the path to healthy living and striving.
+For me, a consciousness of gratitude helps keep me mentally and emotionally on the path to healthy living and striving.

 Practice gratitude — even and especially when you’re struggling

-These past weeks as I’ve struggled mightily (read more on the pummeling here), the one thing that has pulled me back and grounded me every day is my daily gratitude practice.
+These past weeks as I’ve struggled mightily (read more on the pummeling here), the one thing that has pulled me back to earth and grounded me is my daily gratitude practice.

 For years, I’ve practiced gratitude in various forms varying from a daily gratitude ritual while walking first thing in the morning, to keeping a gratitude journal, to a gratitude jar, and more.
 A regular gratitude practice help put you in a conscious state of gratitude.
 Experts say it’s impossible to be in pain and suffering while in a state of gratitude — and I’ve found that to be true.
 The surest way to end my wallowing and focus on the negative is to become truly grateful.
 If you’ve never tried an active gratitude practice, I recommend reading some of the research about how gratitude can indeed motivate us to personal change and self-improvement (see links below).